ImaniSanaa/Final-IT-1600/README.md

 # This is my Final Project

-The project can be find in the other branch with all parts included.
+The project can be found in the other branch with all parts included.